Best Broker for Cheapest FX in Europe (2026):

 FX optimisation is a decision, not a research project.
 Here’s the framework for finding the right setup for your situation.

 If you’re EU retail, you likely need UCITS ETFs — not US-listed tickers.
 If you need UCITS in EUR: your FX problem mostly disappears at the workflow level.
-If you genuinely need USD assets: proceed to Step 2.
+If you genuinely need USD assets (US individual stocks or specific instruments): proceed to Step 2.

 Fewer, larger conversions beat monthly micro-conversions.
 Convert quarterly or semi-annually into a USD balance.
-Buy your ETFs from that balance without triggering FX on each transaction.
+Buy your assets from that balance without triggering FX on each transaction.
+Let USD dividends accumulate in the same balance rather than auto-converting.

 Consistency beats optimisation here.
 The gain from a “perfect” conversion rate is trivial compared to the cost of staying uninvested waiting for it.
 Convert on a schedule, not on a feeling.